-Front Row's Social Studies program includes 11 literacy-focused Social Studies units that are built around a curated list of articles, each available at various reading levels.
+Front Row's Social Studies program includes over 15 literacy-focused Social Studies units that are built around a curated list of articles, each available at various reading levels.
 Interspersed throughout each unit are engaging activities that span diverse mediums such as simulations and role-plays, Gallery Walks, Socratic Seminars, video clips, and diary entries (just to name a few).
 In each unit, you will also find primary sources, discussion questions, interactive maps and timelines, and much more!

 How do I access Front Row's Social Studies units?

 To find Front Row's Social Studies units, log on to your Teacher Dashboard and click on "Assign Social Studies" on the left navigation bar.
 Click on the blue "+Add an Assignment" button, and you will be taken to the page with all the Social Studies units (see above).
 From here, you can browse through the units, access the videos, assign students articles, and read through and print the corresponding activities.

 What is the format of Front Row Social Studies?